mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 - CONSTRUCT – returns a new RDF graph of query results.
 - ASK – returns Boolean true or false indicating if a query matches any triples.
- -DESCRIBE – returns a new RDF graph containing matched resources.
+- DESCRIBE – returns a new RDF graph containing matched resources.

-A common SELECT matching pattern that I don’t cover in this chapter is the OPTIONAL statement.
+- OPTIONAL - contains patterns that do not have to match.

 ### OWL: The Web Ontology Language